Telehandler Safety Training and Certification FAQs

 What are my next steps after completing my training?

-After you complete the course, you can download and print the Powered Industrial Truck Operator Evaluation Form.
+In the last module of the course, you can download and print the Powered Industrial Truck Operator Evaluation Form.
 You must provide this form to your employer before your operator evaluation, which is the final step of certification.

 Your employer will provide a demonstration on how to operate the specific equipment used on the jobsite and explain any site-specific hazards.